addadda023/GPT-2-text-generation/Readme.md

 text = req.json()['text']
 print(text)
 ```
 Feel free to modify the `app_ui.html` file provided in the docker repository to suit your needs.
 It utilizes AJAX POST requests via jQuery to retrieve the generated text and parse the data for display.
+Check my example [here](http://addadda023.github.io/).

 ## Some notes